TheRenegadeCoder/sample-programs/archive/l/little/README.md

 # Sample Programs in Little

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Little!
-To find documentation related to the Little code in this repo, look [here.](https://sampleprograms.io/languages/little)
+To find documentation related to the Little code in this repo, look [here](https://sampleprograms.io/languages/little).

 ## Sample Programs List - 2/38 :disappointed: